-I snapped this photo from the platform of the train station in Sète last fall, as Kathryn and I waited for our train back to Montpellier.
+I snapped this photo from the platform of the train station in Sète last fall, as Kathryn and I waited for our ride back to Montpellier.
 It was a sunny and somewhat hazy afternoon; converting the photo to black-and-white made it look a bit less washed out.
-There’s nothing particularly distinctive about this platform or … Continue reading Platform of train station, Sète, France
+There’s nothing particularly distinctive about this platform or … Continue reading Platform of the train station, Sète, France, on a hazy afternoon

 We spotted this rather unusual road sign while walking through a quiet neighborhood in Sète, France.
 The translation in English is roughly, “Think of us, drive very gently!”
 However, in French there’s a lovely rhyme of three words that’s entirely lacking in my translation.

 Kathryn and I made a spontaneous afternoon trip to Sète yesterday, during which we climbed Mont Saint-Clair by foot.
 I don’t usually use the panoramic mode on my mobile phone camera, but this seemed like a good time to break that habit.
 The view from about halfway up, looking over the Mediterranean Sea: The view … Continue reading Enjoying the view from the top of Mont Saint-Clair, Sète

 Sète is a coastal city in southern France, located a short drive from Montpellier, where I used to live.
 Sète has the vibe of a busy fishing village, making it a fun place to visit for an afternoon.
 I’d occasionally come for a seafood lunch at one of the tourist restaurants along the canals, then stroll to the harbor and along the shore.